-9. LIVE MUSIC, DANCING AND THEATRE
+11.0 LIVE MUSIC, DANCING AND THEATRE

-9.1 Where possible, the Licensing Authority will encourage and promote live music, dancing and theatre for the wider cultural benefit of the Borough and its communities.
+11.1 Where possible, the Licensing Authority will encourage and promote live music, dancing and theatre for the wider cultural benefit of the Borough and its communities.
 The Licensing Authority will balance carefully the potential for limited disturbance in particular neighbourhoods against the benefit for a wider area.
+In determining what conditions should be attached to licences and certificates as a matter of necessity for the promotion of the licensing objectives, the Licensing Authority is aware of the need to avoid measures which deter live music, dancing and theatre by impairing indirect costs of a disproportionate nature.